UzonnaA/TicketTracker/README.md

-# 🎫 Ticket Tracker API
+# Ticket Tracker API

-The **Ticket Tracker API** is a lightweight internal support system built with **C# and ASP.NET Core 6**, designed to simulate real-world application support workflows.
-It allows users to create, retrieve, and resolve support tickets via a RESTful web API, and includes full database persistence using **Entity Framework Core** with a **SQLite** backend.

-This project is inspired by the kinds of internal tools used by field services and IT support teams to streamline issue reporting and tracking.
+Quick project to simulate how internal support tickets are created and resolved — mainly to get hands-on practice with C# Web APIs, data persistence, and basic workflow logic.

+I built this to better understand how internal tools (like those used in field services or IT departments) manage issue tracking.
+It gave me a chance to work with .NET, set up a database with EF Core, and wire up endpoints with Swagger for easy testing.

 ---

-## 💡 Features
+## Features

-- **Create, read, and resolve tickets** via RESTful endpoints
+- Create, fetch, and resolve support tickets through a RESTful API
-- Built with **.NET 6 Web API** and **Entity Framework Core**
-- Exposes interactive API documentation via **Swagger UI**
-- Automatically timestamps and tracks ticket statuses (`Open` or `Resolved`)
+- Tracks timestamps and status (open or resolved)
-- Designed to mirror internal support workflows used in real enterprise environments
+- Swagger UI for testing endpoints without needing a frontend
+- Lightweight and focused — just enough to mimic a real workflow

 ---

-## 🛠 Technologies Used
+## Technologies

-- **C#**, **.NET 6**
+- .NET 6 (C#)
-- **Entity Framework Core**
+- Entity Framework Core
-- **SQLite**
+- SQLite
-- **Swagger / OpenAPI** for live API exploration
+- Swagger / OpenAPI
-- **RESTful design principles**
-- **Dependency Injection** and service scoping best practices

 ---

-## 📚 Why This Project
+## Why I Built This

-This API was built to demonstrate:
-- Strong understanding of **backend web service development** using C#
-- Experience with **relational data modeling and persistence**
-- Familiarity with **API documentation standards** (Swagger/OpenAPI)
-- Ability to design tools relevant to **support, field ops, or IT workflows**
-- Readiness to contribute to **internal tools or application support platforms**
+I wanted something simple but useful to showcase backend API development using C# (especially something that lines up with real-world app support roles).
+While building it, I focused on:
+- Modeling ticket data using EF Core
+- Setting up clean API routes with controllers
+- Practicing service registration, dependency injection, and scoping
+- Using Swagger as an easy way to interact with and debug the API

 ---

-## 📁 Example Use Cases
+## Potential Use Cases

-- 🔧 IT departments can log and resolve technical support issues
-- 🧑‍💼 Internal teams can track bug reports or feature requests
-- 📊 Admin dashboards could consume the API for ticket analytics
+- Could serve as a backend for an internal IT helpdesk
+- Useful for admin tools or dashboards that track issue progress
+- Extendable into a full CRUD app with authentication or role-based access

 ---

-> **Live API testing is available via Swagger UI** for all core endpoints.
+> You can test the API live using the built-in Swagger UI.

 ## 🔧 How to Run the Project
 ```bash